-Dahab is a laid-back sort of place filled with inexpensive hotels, shops, and cafes that cater to low-budget divers and snorkelers.
+Dahab is a laid-back sort of place, with inexpensive hotels, shops, and cafes catering to low-budget divers and snorkelers.
 It’s got a very different feel from glamorous resort towns like El Gouna and Sharm.
 Less Las Vegas, more Santa Cruz.
 My husband says it reminds him of Bolinas in the 70s.

 Some of our party went diving and snorkeling at the Blue Hole, a nearby spot favored for checking out the sea life, but my husband and I deemed it too chilly for that sort of thing.
 Andreas is taking an on-line class, part of his IB Theater teacher training, and he had some assignments to do anyway.